 An amount received or accrued or expenditure incurred in respect of an equity share will be of a capital nature after the share has been held for at least three years.
-Examples of receipts or accruals "in respect of an equity share" include a return of capital or foreign return of capital and an amount derived on disposal of the share.
+Examples of receipts or accruals subject to this rule include a return of capital or foreign return of capital and an amount derived on disposal of the share.